Skip to Main Content

 4.2.
 Non-Print Materials

 EBOOKS: Individual electronic books may be purchased to support specific curriculum needs, and may also be acquired as part of consortia or cooperative efforts.
-A limited number of fiction electronic books may also be purchased for use with the Library’s Kindle devices.

 DATABASES: Subscriptions to proprietary online databases are considered when such databases provide the most current and/or cost-effective resources.
 Possibilities for new database acquisitions may be set up for trial at any time, but decisions about subscribing are generally made annually in the summer by the reference librarians as a group.
 These resources may include electronic books; citation, abstracting, and full-text databases covering journals, magazines, newspapers, or reference materials; and databases providing information portals for specific subject areas.